 Polyurethane is a very tough, durable varnish that coats a piece of wood with a plastic-like coating.
 Polyurethane is impenetrable by many substances, even those that are acidic, making it ideal for use on cabinetry.
-When cleaning a cabinet coated in polyurethane, remember that you are cleaning the finish, not the wood, so using cleaning products suitable for the coating is very important.
+When cleaning polyurethane cabinets, remember that you're cleaning the finish, not the wood, so using cleaning products suitable for the coating is very important.

 Test the Finish

 Before you do any polyurethane furniture care on your cabinets, test the finish to ensure it's actually polyurethane.
 Other finishes mimic the polyurethane look but react differently to cleaning supplies.
 Rub a few drops of boiled linseed oil into the wood.
 If it beads up, it has a hard finish, not an oil-based one.

 Rub a little acetone, found in nail polish remover, over an inconspicuous spot in a small, circular motion.
 Lacquer will dissolve and varnishes and shellacs will turn sticky after a few minutes.
 Polyurethane will repel the acetone, and it will bead up like water.
 If you find your cabinets have a different finish, use lacquer furniture care or other finish care to clean them.

 Keep your cabinets dusted well using a dry microfiber cloth.
 Brush very dusty areas or built-up dust off the cabinets with a stiff, nylon brush.
 Brush in the grooves of the cabinet gently.
 Use short, gentle strokes to remove the dust.

 A small toothbrush can be used to gently remove dust in crevices.
 A vacuum with a brush attachment can also be used to remove dust from cabinets.

 Grease and Grime Removal